US Cash Products-Chicago diesel resumes slide

 traders said.

-per gallon on Thursday, with deals seen at 3.50 and 3.70 cents
+gallon on Thursday with deals seen at 3.50 and 3.70 cents under

 per gallon on news that distillate stocks rose by 1.8 million